 Ensure that BIFA’s voice is the industry’s voice through strong representation of leading industry figures in the voters, committees and board.

-Reward best practise and work to make the British film industry a more inclusive, less intimidating place to work.
+Reward best practice and work to make the British film industry a more inclusive, less intimidating place to work.

 7. Champion cinema